Xantares: BIG Clan (2018–2021)

 On 22 December 2018, Dörtkardeş joined an international team for the first time by signing with Germany-based BIG Clan.
 He left ex-Space Soldiers due to "internal and internet issues within the team".
-Dörtkardeş played as an entry-fragger for the team.
 During a Twitch stream the next month, he revealed that he got offers from FaZe Clan and Mousesports, before joining BIG.

 In July 2020, BIG Clan won cs_summit 6 Europe, winning 2–1 against Team Vitality in the grand-final.
 During the tournament, BIG also notably defeated FaZe Clan 2–0 early on, with ESPN Brazil saying that Dörtkardeş gave "FaZe a lot of headache" during the match.
 The team was ranked as the best team in the world that month by HLTV.

-On 30 September 2020, Dörtkardeşextended his contract with the team until the end of 2021.
+On 30 September 2020, Dörtkardeş extended his contract with the team until the end of 2021.
 He was banned from Twitch in June 2021 for the second time.
 On 5 August 2021, Dörtkardeş was listed for transfer by BIG.
 He was released from his contract later on 13 August.

-Eternal Fire (2021–present)
+Eternal Fire (2021–2025)

 On 13 August 2021, it was announced that Dörtkardeş would join the newly-formed Eternal Fire with a majority-Turkish line-up.
-In April 2022, the team qualified for the PGL Major Antwerp 2022.
-They got eliminated by Made in Brazil in the Challengers stage.
+The team failed to qualify for PGL Major Stockholm 2021, missing the biggest event of the year.
+In April 2022, the team qualified for a Major for the first time: PGL Antwerp 2022, but got eliminated by Made in Brazil in the Challengers stage.
+Eternal Fire missed the subsequent Major after going out 1–3 in the European qualifier, despite Xantares performing well.

+In February 2023, the team won the CCT Central Europe Malta Finals.
+Later that month, they played at ESL Pro League Season 17, exiting the tournament in the group stages.
+Xantares, together with 2 other Eternal Fire players, was in the top 10 highest-rated players of the group stage.

+In March 2024, Eternal Fire took a step further by reaching the quarter finals in the PGL Major Copenhagen after upsetting top teams as Team Vitality and FaZe Clan in the Elimination Stage.
+The Turkish team then lost to the upcoming champion, NaVi.
+Six months later, XANTARES and his teammates two finals in S-Tier events, the highest level of competition except Majors, in the Bet Boom Dacha and the most recognized ESL Pro League Season 20, beating once again Team Vitality and pushing NaVi to a decider in the grand final.
+They disbanded the entire Eternal Fire roster due to financial issues related to sponsorship, and XANTARES, along with the Eternal Fire lineup, transferred to Aurora Gaming.

+Aurora Gaming (2025-present)

+In May 2025, Aurora Gaming claimed 3rd place at PGL Astana 2025, along with 2nd place at Esports World Cup 2025 and 1st place at PGL Masters Bucharest 2025, claiming their first ever trophy and first ever LAN tournament win and career first LAN MVP for Xantares in 10 years.